 Duties after Filing for Personal Bankruptcy

 You have several responsibilities after you file for bankruptcy.
 You will need to ensure that you successfully complete these duties so that you will be discharged without issue.
-If you fail to complete what is required of you, your discharge could be opposed by the Office of the Superintendent of Bankruptcy, a creditor or your bankruptcy trustee.
+If you fail to complete what is required of you, your discharge could be opposed by the Office of the Superintendent of Bankruptcy, a creditor or your Licensed Insolvency Trustee.

 Once You Have Been Discharged